mwvgroup/Pitt-Google-Broker/setup/README.md

 gcloud compute ssh "${consumerVM}" -- sudo mv "~/${keytab}" "/home/broker/consumer/${keytab}"
 ```

-\*If the consumer shuts down before you do this, unset its startup script and then turn it back on and upload the keyfile.
+\*If the consumer shuts down before you get there, unset its startup script and then turn it back on and upload the keyfile.
 Be sure to reset the startup script.
 This can be done at anytime after you've turned the consumer back on (the point at which it checks for one).

 After the consumer shuts down, complete the following.